 What’s the difference between the terms Episcopalian, Anglican, and Church of England?
 The “Church of England” refers to the Protestant branch of Christianity that King Henry VIII and others established in 16th-century England.
 “Anglican” comes from the Latin phrase ecclesia anglicana, meaning “English Church.”

-The term “Episcopalian,” whether in reference to a church or a person, grew in use in America at the time of the Revolutionary War because “Church of England” had negative political connotations to many colonists.
+The term “Episcopalian,” whether in reference to a church or a person, grew in use in America at the time of the Revolutionary War because the “Church of England” had negative political connotations to many colonists.

-|Name||From the Greek word for “overseer,” and the Latin word for “bishop,” the term refers to a form of church government that locates ecclesiastical authority in the office of bishop as opposed to the papacy or congregational membership.
+|Name||From the Greek word for “overseer” and the Latin word for “bishop,” the term refers to a form of church government that locates ecclesiastical authority in the office of bishop as opposed to the papacy or congregational membership.
 The term also describes the largest tradition in the Anglican communion in America.||The word “Roman” is derived from the city of Rome, Italy.
 “Catholic” refers to the universal Church, as opposed to a local church.|

-|Branch of Christianity||Because its part of the Anglican communion, many people consider Episcopalianism halfway between Protestantism and Catholicism.
-Many theologians and historians posit that a church can’t be “halfway Catholic,” so it’s best to consider the tradition Protestant with aspects of Catholicism woven into certain churches.||Catholicism traces its origins to Christ and the Apostle Peter (Matt.
-16:18-19), who the church teaches was the first bishop of Rome.|
+|Branch of Christianity||Because its part of the Anglican Communion, many people consider Episcopalianism halfway between Protestantism and Catholicism.
+Many theologians and historians posit that a church can’t be “halfway Catholic,” so it’s best to consider the tradition Protestant with aspects of Catholicism woven into certain churches.||Catholicism traces its origins to Christ, and the Apostle Peter (Matt.
+16:18-19), who the church teaches, was the first bishop of Rome.|

 |Founding||The Anglican tradition dates to the time of King Henry VIII (1491-1547) and his protests against the Catholic church.
 Anglicanism arrived in America as soon as settlers arrived from England.
 The “Episcopalian” church dates to the time of the Revolutionary War (1775-1783).||The first century.
 Catholicism teaches that its origins are the origins of the church itself, starting with Peter.|